Danack/RfcCodex/rfc_attitudes.md

 It is written as my personal understanding of other people's priorities; which means that it is not guaranteed to be correct, and may become inaccurate over time as people's view change.

-Please note, they are they things people consider to evaluate the trade-offs.
+Please note, they are things people consider to evaluate the trade-offs.
 They are not hard or absolute rules.

 ## Things that make an RFC less likely to pass